libdwarf

 A typical executable or shared object is unlikely to have any section groups, and in that case what follows is irrelevant and unimportant.

-COMDAT groups enable compilers and linkers to work together to eliminate blocks of duplicate DWARF and duplicate CODE.
+COMDAT groups are defined by the Elf ABI and enable compilers and linkers to work together to eliminate blocks of duplicate DWARF and duplicate CODE.

-Debug Fission allows compilers and linkers to separate large amounts of DWARF from the executable, shrinking disk space needed in the executable while allowing full debugging (which also applies to shared objects).
+Split Dwarf (sometimes referred to as Debug Fission) allows compilers and linkers to separate large amounts of DWARF from the executable, shrinking disk space needed in the executable while allowing full debugging (also applies to shared objects).

 See the DWARF5 Standard, Section E.1 Using Compilation Units page 364.

-To name such groups (defined later here) we add the following defines to libdwarf.h (the standard does not specify how to do any of this).
+To name COMDAT groups (defined later here) we add the following defines to libdwarf.h (the DWARF standard does not specify how to do any of this).

 The DW_GROUPNUMBER_ are used in libdwarf functions dwarf_init_path(), dwarf_init_path_dl() and dwarf_init_b().
 In all those cases unless you know there is any complexity in your object file, pass in DW_GROUPNUMBER_ANY.